martinthomson/quic-dtls/draft-thomson-quic-dtls.md

   generate the public reset.
 A connection restart would avoid this issue.

-## Transport Parameter Advertisement
+## QUIC-Specific Extensions {#quic-extensions}

-A client describes characteristics of the transport protocol it intends to conduct with the server in a new QUIC-specificextensions in its ClientHello.
+A client describes characteristics of the transport protocol it intends to conduct with the server in a new QUIC-specific extensions in its ClientHello.
 The server uses this information to determine whether it wants to continue the connection, request source address validation, or reject the connection.
 Having this information unencrypted permits this check to occur prior to committing the resources needed to complete the initial key exchange.

 If the server decides to complete the connection, it generates a corresponding response and includes it in the EncryptedExtensions message.